puppetlabs/puppet-instruqt-tracks/pe601-lab-2-1-run-multiple-tasks-with-a-plan/01-run-multiple-tasks-with-plan/assignment.md

 ========
 🔀 Switch to the **Windows Agent 1** tab.

-✏️ **Note:** If you've been disconnected, click **Reconnect** to connect to the Windows agent.
+✏️ **Note:** If you've been disconnected from the Windows agent, click **Reconnect**.

 1. From the **Start** menu, open **Windows Powershell**.<br><br>
-1. In the Powershell terminal window, run the following command to show recent service activity on the node:
+1. In the PowerShell terminal window, run the following command to show recent service activity on the node:
     ```
     Get-WinEvent -FilterHashtable @{logname='System';id=7036} -MaxEvents 4
     ```